Meet Love Island’s new contestant, Lucinda Strafford

 Love Island 2021 is well underway, with two new blonde bombshells landing at the villa.

+Her efforts to woo Brad already seem to be working, with a dramatic re-coupling on 12 July finding them pairing off together.

-Speaking about the other girls in the villa, she explained: “Liberty’s a similar age to me, so I think I’ll probably get along with her, she seems funny.
+Ahead of joining the villa, Lucinda addressed the other girls on the show: “Liberty’s a similar age to me, so I think I’ll probably get along with her, she seems funny.
 I like Kaz, she seems really bubbly.
 I can tell Faye can stand up for herself, but I also quite like that about her.
 So I don’t feel like we’ll rub against each other.

 “There’s none that I think that I won’t get along with just yet.
 But I’ll need to be with them 24/7 to know if I will get along with them or not.”